rashmiths/Puttur-vegetables/README.md

 # PUTTUR_VEGETABLES

-MYBANKY is a flutter application that will act as a your personal accountant help you to keep track of your transactions
+PUTTUR_VEGETABLES is a flutter application an online vegetable shopping app of a particular shop which has google map integration for location sharing and find the shoplocation,order is placed using whatsapp.

 ## Getting Started